ArrakisFinance/arrakis-docs/src/text/modules/hotAmm/manager.md

 # Manager Functions

+Note that ALL manager functions defined in Modules are subject to checks in the [ArrakisStandardManager](../../arrakisModular/technicalReference/metaVaults/core/contract.ArrakisStandardManager.md).
+Learn more about vault management and configurability [here](../../arrakisModular/architecture/configuration.md).

 ### Set Price Bounds

-Here the manager can change the concentration of the Arrakis vault liquidity position.
+This module exposes a function where the manager can change the concentration of the Arrakis vault liquidity position.

 ```solidity
     function setPriceBounds(